Knoxville is a mid-sized city on the Tennessee River that is blossoming as an entrepreneurial hotspot in the Southeast United States.

 Colleges / Universities:

-Maryville College doesn’t offer a specific degree program in entrepreneurship, but the school’s business program includes majors in international business and management.
+While Maryville College doesn’t offer a specific degree program in entrepreneurship, the school’s business program does include majors in international business and management.

 Angel Groups / VCs: